Pitchford: Population

+The population's social class was examined 1831 census, with thee majority (over 55%) of the population described as "Labourers and Servants".
+The second largest social class was recorded as "muddling sorts".

 Employment

 In the Census of 1831 a detailed categorisation of employment was recorded, showing that Agricultural Labourers made up the largest sector (over 50%) of employment of Males aged 20 and over in 9 occupational categories.
 The second largest category consisted of those employed in the Retail and Handicrafts industry.
 Of the 76 Pitchford population aged between 16 and 74, 59 people were economically active/ employed whereas none were unemployed.
 The majority (39 people) of these were employed in Service Industries.